Clemapfel/jluna/docs/unsafe.md

 Ptr{Nothing} @0x00007ffdf8ae1520
 ```

 Where `std::thread([](){})` returns an object that is neither boxable, nor usertype-boxable, yet its pointer value can still be moved to Julia.
-Note that dereferencing that pointer in Julia will lead to undefined behavior.
+Note that de-referencing that pointer in Julia will lead to undefined behavior.

 We will learn more about `box<T>` shortly.